DonMMK/Drones-against-Malaria-and-Dengue/Read/README.md

-# Proposal for topic

-## Call with Felipe and Narmilan for Drone Spot Spraying at SERF
+# Thesis Proposal: Drones against Malaria and Dengue

 ## Research these headings